 1 in 8 woman will develop invasive breast cancer over the course of their lives.
 60 unique illustrations represent women of every age and background, and face the same, unpredictable odds.
-When diagnosed, the illustration will update.
+When diagnosed, the token will permanently change state.

 One day, when I was eleven years old, I came home from school to find my mom crying.
 At the time, no one explained to me what happened, and I only later learnt that the reason: my aunt got breast cancer.
 After going through chemotherapy, surgery and radiotherapy, she was able to defeat the cancer.